membrane-php/membrane-core/docs/basics.md

 ### Result

-This is to inform you whether Membrane has considered the input valid or invalid.
+This is to inform you whether Membrane has considered the input valid, invalid or no result.

+No result occurs if only filters have been applied to the data.
+It has not been flagged as invalid, however no validator has been applied to validate it.

+The isValid() method considers anything valid as long as it is not invalid.
+It is recommended to use this method instead of relying on the Result property alone.

 ### MessageSet